arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ### Data Export

-Arduino Cloud, both with *Free* or *School plan*, allows any user to download historical data from Arduino IoT Cloud Things and Variables.
-The data are downloaded in **.csv** format to be ready for further evaluation or manipulation.
+Arduino Cloud, both with *Free* or *School Plan*, allows any user to download historical data from Arduino IoT Cloud Things and Variables.
+The data are downloaded in **.csv** format to be ready for further editing.

 ***The Arduino Cloud Free Plan allows only 1 day of data retention by default.
 The Arduino Cloud for School Plan includes 6 months of data retention by default; this means that your data will be available and downloadable from your Arduino Cloud account for 6 months.***